visit-dav/visit/src/doc/tutorials/VisIt_Basics.rst

 top of the visualization window.
 The six interaction modes are all located together on the toolbar, towards the bottom.

+The following descriptions apply to plots of 2D data.
+Before proceeding:

+1. Select *Pseudocolor->temp* to add a Pseudocolor plot of *temp*.
+2. Select *Operators->Slicing->Slice* to add a Slice operator.
+3. Click *Draw*.
+4. Click on the *Reset view* icon in the tool bar to reset the view.
+It is represented by a camera that has a green "X" around it (The camera is mostly obscured by the X).

 Using navigate mode
 ~~~~~~~~~~~~~~~~~~~